vttresearch/qc-parallelizer/README.md

   the data manually.
 This is of course possible with custom packers already.
 - Add more tests!
 Numerous configurations have been tested manually with notebooks but more should be covered with unit testing.
-- Make `.execute()` batch jobs together.
+- Batch jobs with identical measurements together.
 On backends with relatively long initialization times, batching can make a big difference.
-- Is there a more efficient bin packing system?
-The problem is NP-hard, so this might require some research on its own.
 - Allow circuits to share physical qubits for temporally non-overlapping parts.
 This requires reset instructions and makes the problem even more complex, so this a step for the distant future.